PrivateCaptcha/docs/content/docs/deployment/configuration.md

 `PC_CLICKHOUSE_PASSWORD` | `qwerty12345` | Password for `PC_CLICKHOUSE_USER`.
 `PC_USER_FINGERPRINT_KEY` | `abcdef...` | HEX-encoded `64`-character string, used as IV value for hashing user fingerprints.
 `PC_API_SALT` | `asdf...` | String used as salt for creating puzzle signatures.
-`PC_RATE_LIMIT_HEADER` | `X-Real-Ip` | HTTP header which will contain IP address of the connecting user.
-Is expected to come from CDN or proxy (nginx).
-If empty, righmost non-private address of `X-Forwarded-For` will be used.
 `SMTP_ENDPOINT` | `smtp://your.provider.com:587` | Endpoint used for sending transactional email.
 `SMTP_USERNAME` | `foobar` | Username for `SMTP_ENDPOINT`.
 `SMTP_PASSWORD` | `qwerty12345` | Password for `SMTP_USERNAME`.